NitiemaAllassane/NitiemaAllassane/README.md

 # 👋 Hi, I’m Nitiema Allassane !
-You can call me **Allassane**.
-It's my last name 🙂.
+You can call me **Allassane**. that’s my first name 🙂.
 Nice to meet you !

 I'm a **self-taught Frontend Web Developer** passionate about building **accessible**, **high-performance**, and **sustainable** digital experiences.
 I care deeply about **clean code structure**, **readability**, and the **user experience**.